 Fox Chase cancer center has a rich history of surgical innovation.
 One of our reduced port surgeons was the FIRST to perform completely robotic surgeries in the Philadelphia area in 2002.
 This same surgeon performed the first Single Port Surgeries in the world in 2007 in both abdominal and gynecologic surgery.
 Our single port surgeons have trained and lectured throughout the world and regularly teach their techniques to colleagues internationally.

-To learn more about Single Port Surgery, visit Fox Chase Cancer Center or call 1-888-Fox-Chase.
+To learn more about single port surgery, call 1-888-Fox-Chase.

 Paul G. Curcillo, II, MD, FACS, Director, Minimally Invasive Surgical Initiatives and Development, Fox Chase Cancer Center